 Conduct social media searches even if you receive the names of the jurors the day of jury selection - With very few exceptions, a team of off-site social media searchers can comb the social media of the prospective jurors in real time and immediately report results to a jury consultant or the trial team via live document.

 There are multiple factors that impact how jurors will ultimately decide a case (good lawyering, strong facts, good witness performance, etc.).
 However, it's vital not to underestimate the reality that jurors are not blank slates.
-In other words, there are powerful, often times hidden forces at play when it comes to the way people process (accept or reject) incoming information, and subsequently how they formulate arguments in support of their view points.
+In other words, there are powerful and often times hidden forces at play when it comes to the way people process (accept or reject) incoming information, and subsequently how they formulate arguments in support of their view points.

 For more advice from a jury consultant, check out the following blog posts: